 3. Do you hope you’re around to see the singularity?
 Why or why not?

-Bring you answers to class and come prepared to discuss them.
+Submit your answers online but also bring them to class and be prepared to discuss them.

 “What is the Singularity and Will You Live to See It?” (http://io9.com/5534848/what-is-the-singularity-and-will-you-live-to-see-it )